-What is Yellow Line in Football?
+What Is The Yellow Line In Football?

-The yellow line in football is the digital image of the spot of the first down marker used on television to make watching a game easier.
+The yellow line in football is the digital representation of the spot of the first down marker used on television to make watching a game easier.
 The line is a near exact measurement of the 10 yards needed to gain.

 Can the Players See It?